digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 3. The participant checks that version *v_next* of *p* is a valid upgrade of version *v* of *p*, if it exists.

-This means that "being a valid upgrade" for a package is context
+Therefore "being a valid upgrade" for a DAR is context
 dependent: it depends on what packages are already uploaded on the participant.
-It is also *modular*: checks are performed at the package level.
+It also *modular*: checks are performed at the package level.
 That is, a new version of a package is rejected as soon as it contains some element which doesn't properly upgrade its counterpart in the old package, even if some other elements do.
+Similarly, all packages in a DAR must be pass the check for the DAR to be accepted.
+If one of the packages fails the check, the entire DAR is rejected.

 Modules
 ~~~~~~~